HannahSuarez/hannahsuarez.github.io/_template-posts/2021-02-22-hannah-suarez-writing-portfolio-links.md

 ---
 layout: post
 title: "Technical Writing Portfolio Links"
-description: "A list of compliance related information that has been written"
+description: "A collection of publicly available links of previous work."
 comments: true
 keywords: "technical writing, documentation"
 ---

-A collection of publicly available links of previous work.
+A collection of publicly available links to previous work.
+Not all context info is added here, so please contact me for more information.

 ## DomainTools